novemus/webpier/README.md

 This repository is dedicated to the [WebPier](https://github.com/novemus/webpier) application.
 This program is still in development and not all planned features have been implemented yet.
 But it is already in a functional state and can be used for its intended purpose.

 The [WebPier](https://github.com/novemus/webpier) app is designed to exchange TCP services with remote hosts, primarily those located behind the NAT.
 Peers do not need to have public IP addresses and use third-party relay servers.
 The `WebPier` creates a direct UDP tunnel between the hosts and maps the remote TCP service to the local interface, or forwards the local TCP service to the remote side.
-To overcome NAT is used well-known UDP-hole-punching technique using the STUN server and EMAIL or DHT services are used as a rendezvous for exchanging endpoints.
+UDP-hole-punching technique using STUN server is used to overcome NAT, and EMAIL or DHT services are used as a rendezvous for exchanging endpoints.
 This program is essentially a graphical shell for the [plexus](https://github.com/novemus/plexus) and [wormhole](https://github.com/novemus/wormhole) utilities and is designed to provide a user-friendly mean for managing the export/import of TCP services.

 #### What are the benefits of using the WebPier?